 Once you have submitted your application and uploaded a testing referral form online, you will be emailed a testing referral form, which allows you to make an appointment to take the Test of Essential Academic Skills (ATI TEAS) at the Testing Center.
 The cost is $55, payable at the time the test is scheduled.

 Requirements After Acceptance into Practical Nursing Program

 |Applicants are notified of acceptance by email.
 Once you notified that you have been accepted into the program, you must:|

 Complete the forms described in the Nursing Student Checklist and submit them to the Health Sciences specialist, located in the Health and Science Education Center, Room 133.

 After all forms have been submitted and a background check has been completed, you will receive a registration referral form to take to the Advising and Counseling Center and register for classes.

-Students who meet the minimum requirements by the application deadline will be ranked in order, from highest to lowest, on a product score devised by multiplying the TEAS V Test score by the cumulative prerequisite GPA.
+Students who meet the minimum requirements by the application deadline will be ranked in order, from highest to lowest, on a product score devised by multiplying the ATI TEAS Test score by the cumulative prerequisite GPA.
 Selection criteria is explained in the College Catalog.

 In cases where all credentials are equal, the following criteria will be used in the given sequence to determine who will be admitted into the program:

 - Resident of SFSC’s service district (DeSoto, Hardee, or Highlands county)